gsa logo

 II.
 FAS Sales Reporting

 7- Whom should I ask about what or how much to report?
-IOA?

-9- How do I report sales data?
+8- How do I report sales data?

 You can report sales using one of the five methods available.
 From the application pages you can report data using the Form Entry method (entering data in a web form) or File Upload method (uploading data saved to an excel template or a .csv template).

-10- If I do not know my task order or PIID number, what should I do?
+9- If I do not know my task order or PIID number, what should I do?

-11- Am I required to complete monthly reports if I have no sales to report or I have not performed work on a contract in the current period?
+10- Am I required to complete monthly reports if I have no sales to report or I have not performed work on a contract in the current period?

 Yes.
 You are required to submit monthly sales reports even if you have no sales data to report for the current period.
-See Zero Sales reporting (Question 12).

-12- How do I report Zero Sales for the reporting period?
+11- How do I report Zero Sales for the reporting period?

 Click Yes in the Reporting zero sales field on the report page to indicate no sales for the reporting period.
 However, you must report Zero Sales within the 30-day report requirement period to avoid delinquency status.

-13- Should I report Open Market Items on monthly reports?
+12- Should I report Open Market Items on monthly reports?

 No.

-14- How do I report service line items?
+13- How do I report service line items?

 Fields that have an asterisk (*) are required for services.

-16- What is the deadline for submitting Sales Data reports?
+14- What is the deadline for submitting Sales Data reports?

 Contractors are required to report their transactional sales data totals, including zero sales on a monthly basis per clause 552.238-74 within 30 days after the end of the month (the “reporting period”).
 All reports become delinquent once they have reached 30 days after the due date, and a data delinquency notification will be sent to the Contractor.

-17- Can I modify my sales data after I submit a report or if I report incorrect details of sales?
+15- Can I modify my sales data after I submit a report or if I report incorrect details of sales?

 Yes, you can modify a report after it has been submitted using the options available under the Adjust Data menu.
 The same methods used to report your data can also be used to adjust sales data reports.
 When adjusting sales by Form Entry, the Vendor can selectively adjust the data.

-When adjusting by other methods you will be replacing the previously submitted data. i.e. If adjusting sales by Excel file upload, you should revise the file to include all data (previously submitted, modified and new data) and the system will over ride previously submitted data.
+When adjusting by other methods you will be replacing the previously submitted data. i.e. If adjusting sales by Excel file upload, you should revise the file to include all data (previously submitted, modified and new data) and the system will override previously submitted data.

 NOTE: You MUST enter an explanation for modifying the data in the Justification field.